Apply for CBF's Student Leadership Program

 - Students make up their own minds on issues.

-- Students feel empowered, and afterwards possess a sense of accomplishment.
+- Students feel empowered and possess a sense of accomplishment.

 - Students advocate using their own voice and personal experiences.

-- CBF provides field experiences, which honor differing perspectives and demonstrate that solutions to ecological issues are often complex.
+- provide immersive field experiences that honor differing perspectives and demonstrate that solutions to ecological issues are often complex,

-- CBF will assist students and schools with their outreach to news media and social media.
+- assist students and their schools with their outreach to news media and social media.

 Contact us at 410-268-8816 or SLcoordinator@cbf.org.